aryan9600/kv-store/README.md

 ## CI/CD

-GitHub Actions is used for CI. `cargo fmt` and `cargo clippy` is used to ensure linting and code quality.
-Tests are run and code coverage is reported using [tarpaulin](https://github.com/xd009642/tarpaulin) and [coveralls](https://coveralls.io).
-The production server is deployed on an EC2 instance(http://13.233.94.11) using `docker-compose`, which runs three services:
+* CI: Workflows run on GitHub Actions. `cargo fmt` and `cargo clippy` is used to ensure linting and code quality.
+All tests are run and code coverage is reported using [tarpaulin](https://github.com/xd009642/tarpaulin) and [coveralls](https://coveralls.io).

+* CD: The production server is deployed on an EC2 instance(http://13.233.94.11) using `docker-compose`, which runs three services:

     * the kv-store server
     * a NATS server
-* a HAProxy load balancer.
+    * a HAProxy load balancer

     A Jenkins server is also hosted on the same instance, which is used for deploying new changes.
 A push to the `main` branch will trigger a Jenkins job, which checks out the latest code, zips it and pushes it to a S3 bucket.
-AWS CodeDeploy deployment is then triggered which runs `deploy.sh`, a shell script which performs rolling deployments.
+An AWS CodeDeploy deployment is then triggered which runs `deploy.sh`, a shell script which performs rolling deployments.